Payday loan firm Wonga to lend to small businesses

 HP Inc , which houses the hardware business of former Hewlett-Packard Co, reported a 3.6 percent rise in quarterly revenue, largely helped by a stabilizing PC market.

-LONDON British online payday loans provider Wonga.com launched a credit service for small businesses on Monday, aiming to fill a gap in the market left by banks, which have reined in lending since the credit crunch in a bid to reduce their risks.
+LONDON British online payday loans provider Wonga.com launched a credit service for small businesses on Monday, aiming to fill a gap in the market left by banks who have been hamstrung by tight lending conditions imposed since the credit crunch.

 Wonga uses automated risk-processing technology to give near-instant answers to online applicants, and turns down about two-thirds of applications.